Alesha Dixon: Early life

-Alesha Anjanette Dixon was born on 7 October 1978 in Welwyn Garden City to a Jamaican father, Marvin, and English mother, Beverly Harris.
+Alesha Anjanette Dixon was born on 7 October 1978 in Welwyn Garden City to a Jamaican father, Melvin Dixon, and English mother, Beverly Harris.
 Dixon has six half-siblings.

-She was educated at Monk's Walk School, Welwyn Garden City, Hertfordshire.
-Dixon's parents separated when she was four and her father moved away, resulting in her later describing her family life as "very dysfunctional".
+She was educated at Monk's Walk School in Welwyn.
+Dixon's parents separated when she was four and her father moved away; she has described her family life as "very dysfunctional".
 Between the ages of eight and ten, Dixon witnessed her mother suffer domestic violence from her partner; she only spoke publicly about the issue 21 years later, in 2010.
 Dixon created a documentary for the BBC, Don't Hit My Mum, regarding the issue of domestic abuse from a child's perspective, and remarked upon her own childhood: "When I think about that time, I don't remember living in harmony, I don't remember any fun times, I suppose because the negativity has clouded it.
 The negative times and the scary times have blocked anything that was good ...
 I believe that every child has the right to grow up in an environment where they feel secure and fearless going into the world, and I didn't really feel that".

 Dixon's first job was at Ladbrokes, although she aspired to become a PE teacher after leaving college.
 After completing a diploma course in sports studies, she had planned to take up a place at Loughborough University, but at dance classes in London she was approached by a talent scout from a production company.
 While travelling back home on the train she was approached by another scout who was forming a group and asked if she was interested.